cdap-guides/cdap-bi-guide/README.rst

   $ mvn clean package

-Note that the remaining commands assume that the ``cdap-cli.sh`` script is available on your PATH.
+Note that the remaining commands assume that the ``cdap`` script is available on your PATH.
 If this is not the case, please add it::

   $ export PATH=$PATH:<CDAP home>/bin